AdFlint vs Smartly.io — SMB AI ads or enterprise creative suite?

 Public, flat SMB pricing

-AdFlint is publicly priced: free plan, Pro at $20/mo, $0 markup on ad spend.
-No sales call, no demo gate, no spend-based bracket pricing.
+AdFlint is publicly priced: free plan, paid plans from $40/mo, and $0 markup on ad spend.
+No sales call, no demo gate.
 You can decide if it fits your budget in 30 seconds on the pricing page.

 Built for businesses without a creative team